The Lawrence Hall of Science

 No, for multiple reasons, we do not allow participants to register for programs designed for grade levels other than their own.
 Since a large portion of each program involves student-driven investigation and exploration, e.g., the design and build of a physical creation or the design and carrying out of an investigation, participants can easily differentiate the challenge level to a just-right place for them.
 Thank you for understanding.

 No, all teens are under our supervision at all times and are not permitted to leave the designated program space at any time.
-We have multiple outings to and around campus as part of the residential experience.
-Residential Advisors are always present with teens.
+We have multiple evening activities and outings to and around campus as part of the residential experience.
+Residential Advisors are always present with teens at a 1:8 ratio.
+The Program leadership is also on site for the length of the program.

 All teens will receive a personalized certificate of completion from UC Berkeley on the last day of the program.

-All programs are refundable before April 1, 2024, at 11:59 p.m.
-You will receive a full refund if you cancel in writing before that time.
+Requests for cancellations with a refund must be sent via email to lhsreg@berkeley.edu by April 1, 2025, at 11:59 p.m.
+Please reference your purchase confirmation email message, name of participant, and name of the program you wish to cancel.
+You can only receive a full refund if you cancel in writing before that time.
 After that, there will be no refund for canceling a program.
-You may transfer to another program (providing that space is available) if we receive your request in writing four weeks before your start date.
-Programs are not transferable to another child.
+You may transfer to another program providing that space is available.
+Programs are not transferable to another participant or another season.

 We eliminated discounts to Members; instead, Members now receive priority registration for the programs and dates they desire ahead of the general public.
-To purchase or renew a membership, please view our Membership page .
+To purchase or renew a membership, please go here.
 If you have questions regarding membership, please email us at thelawrencemembers@berkeley.edu.

 No, we do not offer discounts for multiple children or multiple programs.